 We visited Lake Oloiden because we wanted to camp right next to the lake.
 However, you can choose to visit instead of camping, have a meal by the restaurant and maybe take a boat ride across the Lake should you wish.

-I loved camping right next to the lake because the grounds are well maintained, clean and they have hot showers.
+I loved camping right next to the lake since the camping grounds are clean, and they have hot showers.
 You are also allowed to host barbecue parties.
-There is the option of either camping with the party lovers that will party throughout the night and the family side for some peace and quiet .
-If you think we crashed on the party lovers side, then you are absolutely right!
-I never learn do I?
-But I did not have the energy to party because I was on a mission to explore Naivasha the next day.
+There is the option of either camping with the party lovers that will party throughout the night and the family side for some peace.
+If you think we crashed on the party lovers side, then you are right!
+I never learn, do I?

 We crashed in a double tent that costs us a total of Ksh 3,500 for the night.